-Alix Thoeming is an educational designer in the Educational Innovation team.
+Alix Thoeming is an educational design manager in the Educational Innovation team.
 A theoretical archaeologist by training but teaching die-hard, she has taught across the Faculty of Arts and Social Sciences and in 2021 was responsible for the design, delivery, coordination, and teaching of the new core Bachelor of Arts unit FASS1000 Studying Arts and Social Sciences.
 Alix’s professional interests include first-year transition and teaching, early-career teaching development, strengths-based pedagogies, and the use of educational technologies to enable and support both students and teachers.

 Samantha Clarke is a senior lecturer in the Educational Innovation team and an Honorary Associate in the School of Geosciences.
 She is a marine geologist and academic developer, passionate about learning and teaching.
 Following her love of learning, Sam has a strong background in student engagement, widening participation, the first-year experience, and technology-enhanced learning, and has won international, national, and university teaching awards in the field of learning and teaching.

 Danny Liu is an associate professor in the Educational Innovation team.
 A molecular biologist by training, programmer by night, researcher and academic developer by day, and educator at heart, he has coordinated, taught, mentored staff in, and redeveloped a number of large units, and has won a few national awards for this.
 Danny’s professional and research interests are around learning analytics and educational data mining, student engagement, infusing technology in learning & teaching, the first year experience, and really anything where students are the focus.

-We wish to thank James Tracy for lending his substantial technical expertise to the design, development and upkeep of this platform.
+We wish to thank James Tracy for lending his substantial technical expertise to the design and development of this platform.